 But of course, thanks to the nature of a cost-benefit analysis, we’re also allowed to look at the bright side of your purchase.
 When you’re buying new, as we said before, you’re getting the new technology.
 Even if you’re not into your car looking like a space ship, it adds value to it later in life if you need to sell it.
 And, since there’s no mechanical deterioration to assess, some people prefer buying new cars simply because it’s “easier.”

 “Used” doesn’t always mean the car’s cheap because it’s beaten and busted up.
 You could be looking at a two-year-old car with low mileage and still find that the price tag is significantly smaller than a new model’s.
 In fact, statistics show that buying a used car will reduce the cost by at least 30% of its original value.
 And even if the car is more than just a few years old, you can rest assured in the fact that most cars have been produced to be dependable, functioning at top-tier performance for a longer period of time.

 Overall, it’s your decision to make, and where you’re willing to sacrifice.
 Among expert opinions such as the senior director of insights for Kelley Blue Book, finding a certified pre-owned car between two to three years old is the sweet spot for value and longevity.
+Be sure to to inspect the used car for further issues that might happen in the future.
 And for any repairs or adjustments needing to be made, visit trustworthy shops such as Wrecktify Collision Repair so your new (or used) car is in good hands and you get the most life and value out of your vehicle.
 Contact us today for more information!